 Some Serious Bodywork.
-Car Wreck Made Of 17 Painted Bodies For An Anti-Speeding Ad and A Look Behind the Scenes.
+Car Wreck Made Of 17 Painted Bodies by Emma Hack For Anti-Speeding Ad (and A Look Behind the Scenes).

 above: a close up look reveals the twisted and painted human figures comprising the image

 Body painting illustrator /artist Emma Hack put her talents to work for MAC, South Australia's Motor Accident Commission for an anti-speeding campaign.
 The billboard and internet ad, "Body Crash" features 17 humans painted to appear as a wrecked non-descript sedan and was conceived of by Clemenger BBDO, an Australia-based advertising agency.

 “It had to be slightly nondescript as it was portrayed crashed,” Ms. Hack wrote to Wheels in an e-mail.
 The artist selected athletes, bodybuilders and members of acrobatics teams to fulfill the technical requirements.
 “They are used to holding weight and their fatigue level would be higher,” she said.

 The subjects also had up to five layers of makeup-based paint applied to their bodies.